hashicorp/terraform-provider-azurerm/website/docs/r/disk_encryption_set.html.markdown

 * `identity` - (Required) A `identity` block defined below.

+* `enable_auto_key_rotation` - (Optional) Boolean flag to specify whether Azure automatically rotate to your latest key version of the selected key.
+Defaults to `false`.

 * `tags` - (Optional) A mapping of tags to assign to the Disk Encryption Set.

 ---